manuelledezma687/manuelledezma687/README.md

 - 👋 Hi, I’m @manuelledezma687
-- 👀 I’m a QA Engineer and Software Developer from Venezuela and I actually live in Buenos Aires.
+- 👀 I’m a QA Automation Engineer from Venezuela and I actually live in Buenos Aires.
 - 🌱 I'm currently studying backend in Python and Testing Automation under frameworks built in python.
 - 💞️ I’m looking to collaborate on Automation testing and new tecnologies from QA TESTING.